tomjoht/tomjoht.github.io/_restapicourse/docapis_resource_descriptions.md

 Compare these descriptions with the endpoint descriptions from the [Aeris Weather API](http://www.aerisweather.com/support/docs/api/reference/endpoints/).

+With Aeris Weather, the description for the [forecasts endpoint](http://www.aerisweather.com/support/docs/api/reference/endpoints/forecasts/) is as follows:

+>The forecasts endpoint/data set provides the core forecast data for US and international locations.
+Forecast information is available in daily, day/night intervals, as well as, custom intervals such as 3 hour or 1 hour intervals.

+In summary, the description provides a 1-3 sentence summary of the information the resource contains.

 ## Recognize the difference between reference docs versus user guides

 One thing to keep in mind is the difference between reference docs and user guides/tutorials: